vuejs/docs/src/guide/scaling-up/tooling.md

 [Prettier](https://prettier.io/) provides built-in Vue SFC formatting support.

+## Backend Framework Integrations

+// TODO

-## Custom Blocks Integration
+## SFC Custom Block Integrations

 Custom blocks are compiled into imports to the same Vue file with different request queries.
 It is up to the underlying build tool to handle these import requests.

 - If using Vite, a custom Vite plugin should be used to transform matched custom blocks into executable JavaScript.
 [Example](https://github.com/vitejs/vite/tree/main/packages/plugin-vue#example-for-transforming-custom-blocks)

 - If using Vue CLI or plain webpack, a webpack loader should be configured to transform the matched blocks.
 [Example](https://vue-loader.vuejs.org/custom-blocks.html#custom-blocks)

-## Backend Framework Integrations

-// TODO

 ## Lower-Level Packages